-Work with an experienced partner like USAN that can help you obtain actionable, quantifiable insights.
-If you don’t, your investment will go underutilized and you might not maximize the technology’s returns.
+Work with an experienced partner like USAN who can help you obtain actionable, quantifiable insights.
+If you don’t, your investment will go underutilized, and you might not maximize the technology’s returns.

 Let’s take a closer look at one specific feature of Contact Lens, the AI speech analytics application available through Amazon Connect, to see how AI speech tools benefit businesses in practice.

-Contact Lens leverages machine learning to detect and analyze changes in customer tone and cadence.
-It can “listen” in real time to agents’ calls and use what it “hears” to predict pain points.
+Contact Lens leverages machine learning to detect and analyze customer tone and cadence changes.
+It can “listen” in real-time to agents’ calls and use what it “hears” to predict pain points.
 Certain words or a change in the customer’s tone or volume could indicate tension, and the software makes use of that knowledge.